QCDIS/helm-maintenance/README.md

-# Maintenance page page Helm Chart
+# Maintenance page Helm Chart

 This Helm Chart deploys a maintenance page and configures ingress rules.